-For any queries relating to this specific advice please contact me on 0208 026 8695.
+For any queries relating to the specific advice in this letter only please contact me on 0208 026 8695.
 For any new consultations, or to provide further information on this consultation please send your correspondences to consultations@naturalengland.org.uk.